PseudoDevs/IamGhost/bbmd10.md

-Last updated: 2024-04-06 06:50:46
+Last updated: 2024-04-06 06:51:20
-Random Quote: The Lion does not concern itself with the opinions of sheep.  -  Tywin Lannister
+Random Quote: So Robin?
+Guess who nailed the chick from "Metro News One" last night! - Barney Stinson